-Although with two previous articles (Revealing the secret sights of Athens and Revealing more secret sights of Athens) we have mentioned several unknown sights of Athens, the diversity of the city never ceases to impress us and the tour of its streets and neighborhoods to be a constant discovery.
-In our new article we present 7 more new spots in the city that most of us don’t know and are worth discovering.
+Although we covered a number of lesser-known Athens attractions in our two previous articles (Revealing the secret sights of Athens and Revealing more secret sights of Athens), the diversity of the city never ceases to astound us, and exploring its streets and neighbourhoods is a never-ending adventure.
+In our most recent piece, we showcase 7 additional new locations in the city that most of us haven’t heard of but are well worth seeing.

 Ancient Bridge of Kifisos River (Αρχαία Γέφυρα Ποταμού Κηφισού): In the modern Iera Odos, and specifically in the location of the Elaionas Metro Station, there is an excavation that is of particular interest due to the discovery of three impressive stone pedestals of the arched bridge of the Ancient River Kifisos, probably from the 4th century BC, together with parts of one of its bows.
 Testimonies about the use of the bridge are preserved in several ancient texts.
 Specifically, on the bridge during the return of the procession of the Eleusinian Mysteries from Eleusis to Kerameikos, the so-called “bridgings” (gefyrismoi/γεφυρισμοί in Greek) took place.